 Nicollet-Central Modern Streetcar

 The project is estimated to cost approximately $200 million and carry over 9,000 daily riders.
-The project would be funded in part through the value capture district that the City of Minneapolis established for the project in June 2013; other federal, regional and local funds will also be pursued.
+The project would be funded in part through the value capture district that the City of Minneapolis established for the project in June 2013; other federal, regional and local funds were also be pursued.

 What modern streetcar might look like...

 Note: Photo renderings are for illustrative purposes and do not represent actual designs or stop locations.

 Note: Station/Stop locations are approximate and will be refined through further design and engineering.

 Last updated Apr 16, 2019